COVID-19: Community Updates and Resources

-Kohn’s research and teaching focuses on elder law and the civil rights of older adults and persons with diminished cognitive capacity.
+Kohn’s research and teaching focus on elder law and the civil rights of older adults and persons with diminished cognitive capacity.
 Her scholarly work addresses issues in family caregiving, supported and surrogate decision-making, financial exploitation of the elderly, vulnerability and discrimination in old age, the practical and constitutional implications of elder abuse legislation, and the potential for an elder rights movement.

 The lecture is presented by the Elder Rights Pro Bono Project through the Justice Center at Albany Law School, the Government Law Center, and the Albany Government Law Review.

 “We’re looking at aging from a civil rights perspective,” said Albany Law School Associate Professor of Law and Director of the Community Economic Development Clinic Ted De Barbieri.
 He is also the coordinator of the Pro Bono Project.
 “It’s important we provide more than just services, but information too.”